danny-baker/deploy-beast-datascience-vm/README.md

 After a few seconds, it should appear.
 You can check in portal.azure.com directly by searching for 'resource groups'

-### 8. Setup access methods
+### 8. Setup access

 We are almost ready to construct the resource.
 The final thing we need to do is setup how you will access the machine.
-There are two main ways you can do this: username/password credentials and/or SSH public/private key encryption.
-You can do user/pass only, or user/pass & SSH and I have a separate bicep template file for each option.
+There are two main ways you can do this: username/password credentials OR SSH public/private key encryption.
+I have a separate bicep file for each option.
+I'd recommend user/pass default for now, as this is the option that supports JHub.

 **Choose a username and password**
 - Note passwords must contain at least 1 uppercase, 1 number and 1 special character.